 Work Release and Drug/Alcohol Treatment

 Many DUI sentences include mandatory substance abuse treatment.
-If that’s the case, you may be able to work off jail time by attending your court ordered treatment program.
+If that’s the case, you may be able to work off jail time by attending your court-ordered treatment program.

 How to Get Work Release Instead of Jail

-Work release is a common and popular alternative for DUI offenders.
+Work release is a common and popular alternative for DUI offenders, including those contending with first-time DUI convictions.
 Most drivers convicted of DUI are not violent, making them good candidates for release in the community.
-And California courts are focused on DUI penalties that are a deterrent to repeat offenses.
-Work release is an ideal solution.

-That doesn’t mean it’s always offered, however.
-Sentences for DUI are complex.
-Sometimes a judge will explicitly tell you to seek treatment instead of jail; sometimes it’s only offered if you request it; and other times the judge wants hard, firm jail time.
 The best way to get an outcome that works for you is to have a reputable DUI defense lawyer at your side.